You can enter or return to the UK with your pet cat, dog or ferret if it:

 - will accept your pet for travel - and how many they’ll accept if you have more than one

-- needs any proof that your pet is fit and healthy to travel, eg a letter from a vet or certain information in your pet passport
+- needs any proof that your pet is fit and healthy to travel, for example a letter from a vet or certain information in your pet passport

 Travelling with your pet